venk120soft/vastu-learnings/README.md

 # Vastu-Learnings

-Vastu Shastr is an ancient shatra to provide us the better health, wealth by following right directions for each action and things to place
+Vastu Shastra is an ancient shatra to provide us the better health, wealth by following right directions for each action and things to place

 ## Choosing the plot
 Avoid choosing the plots near Smashanam and temples